TomJS14/user-form/README.md

 # user-form

-Create a form that collects:
+A form module that collects:

 - Name
 - Email